GetSimpleCMS-CE/GetSimpleCMS-CE/README.md

 - New: SVG support for Uploads & Filebrowser
 - New: Admin Page Sorting
 - New: Update plugin from Plugins Tab
+- New: Added Twig support to theme editor

 ### Updates:

 - Updated: Plugin Massive Admin v6.x

+### Updates:

+- Fixed: 404 handling for invalid nested URLs

 <hr><hr>